nguyenquanltdd/Sky-loyalty-framework/doc/api/campaign.rst

 |                                     |                | by default = ASC                                  |
 +-------------------------------------+----------------+---------------------------------------------------+

-To see the first page of all campaigns use the method below:
+To see the first page of all campaigns use the below method:

 Example
 ^^^^^^^